mah0001/metadata-editor-docs-v2/quick_start_geographic.md

 ![image](img/ME_UG_v1-0-0_quick_start_geographic_metadata_information_save.png)

 You can now start entering the metadata related to the geographic dataset itself.
-In the navigation tree, first select "Description / Introduction" and enter the required **Primary ID** (a unique identifier of your choice, e.g., JD_GEO_001; if you want to publish the document in a NADA catalog, make sure that this same identifier is not used by another user or for another image).
+In the navigation tree, first select *Description / Introduction* and enter the required `Primary ID` (a unique identifier of your choice, e.g., JD_GEO_001; if you want to publish the document in a NADA catalog, make sure that this same identifier is not used by another user or for another image).

 ![image](img/ME_UG_v1-0-0_quick_start_geographic_identifiers.png)

-Then proceed with the other sections in the navigation tree and fill out the following elements using the following information provided in the HDX website (see "Additional information" section in web page https://data.humdata.org/dataset/outline-of-camps-sites-of-rohingya-refugees-in-cox-s-bazar-bangladesh).
+Then proceed with the other sections in the navigation tree and fill out the following elements using the following information provided in the HDX website (see *Additional information* section in web page https://data.humdata.org/dataset/outline-of-camps-sites-of-rohingya-refugees-in-cox-s-bazar-bangladesh).
 The template is a bit complex, due to the complexity of the underlying ISO metadata standard.
 - ***Language:*** English
 - ***Title:*** Outline of camps of Rohingya refugees in Cox's Bazar, Bangladesh
 - ***Description:*** This spatial database contains the outline of the camps, settlements, and sites where Rohingya refugees are staying in Cox's Bazar, Bangladesh.